Armaan-Nagra/CS-A-LEVEL-PROJECT/README.md

 ### What's the context of the game?
 In Operation Monkey, a monkey called Atlas, who happens to have the highest IQ ever recorded on a mammal has been kidnapped by a sinister group who intend to perform unethical and cruel experiments on his brain, potentially leading to his death.
 Due to Atlas' involvement with the military, it is your job as a soldier to go and save him.

 In order to save him, you need to eliminate 40 soldiers and 5 tanks using the weapons provided to you. it's essentially a first person shooter where the player has to aim their weapon at the enemies whilst he's moving on a tank himself.
-It's inspired by the game "Operation Wolf".
+Operation Monkey is inspired by the game "Operation Wolf".

 ### Screenshots of gameplay
 <img src="https://github.com/user-attachments/assets/383e0f6e-2faa-43ee-be7a-aa13ad8717f9" width="300" height="300">